lead generation

 select the type of lead magnet that best addresses those challenges.

-For example, a checklist or template might be the best fit if your audience seeks actionable advice.
+For example, a checklist or template might best fit if your audience seeks actionable advice.

 An ebook or webinar may be more appropriate if they need in-depth guidance.